 Looking to boost your knowledge of the Middle East?
-Take a look at these 19 interesting facts about Palestine!
+Take a look at these 19 fun facts about Palestine!

 Palestine is a country of partially recognised state territories, including the West Bank and Gaza Strip in the Middle East.